What Is a Casino Bonus and How Does It Work?

 How Cashback Works

-So, how does this magic actually happen?
+So, how does this magic happen?
 Well, it’s pretty straightforward.
 The casino will specify a percentage, say 10% or 20%, and a period, like a day, a week, or a month.
-If you lose money during that time, you’ll get that percentage back as bonus funds.
+You’ll get that percentage back as bonus funds if you lose money during that time.
 For example, if you lose $100 and the cashback is 10%, you’ll get $10 back.
-These funds usually come with wagering requirements, meaning you can’t just withdraw them straight away.
+These funds usually come with wagering requirements, meaning you can’t withdraw them immediately.
 You’ll need to bet them a certain number of times first.
 Some casinos offer variants of this, such as matching your first two or three deposits.

 Advantages of Cashback Offers